abmmm19888/Incendios-mundiales-backend/README.md

 	docker exec -it $CONTAINER_ID /venv/bin/python3 update-fires.py

+You can use the API directly throught the browser by going to `http://API_HOST:API_PORT/docs`.

 ## Structure documentation

 Users interact with the frontend website and call this API, which uses a PostgreSQL database to store data.
 API and DB are isolated using Docker containers, which are like lightweight virtual machines.